How to tell if your investments are doing OK?

 As you’ve probably gathered by now, the heart of investing is balancing ⚖️ returns with risk.
 Imagine you lent £1,000 to a friend to invest for you.
 A week later, he comes back with £10,000.
 You’re impressed, so you ask how he did it.
 “I put it all on a horse at the racetrack, and it came in at 10-1 odds,” he replies. 🤯

 Still impressed?
 The point is that it’s easier to make big gains if you’re taking big risks.
+This means accepting the dangers that come along with riskier investments.

 So professional investors – who hope to be investing for years to come and have reputations to uphold – obsess over their risk-adjusted returns.
 One commonly highlighted measure is the Sharpe ratio, which is basically returns divided by volatility (how much prices swung around).